High-Risk Medical Devices: Top 20 Device Adverse Event Categories

 With these disclaimers in mind, we can see three tentative groupings within the top 20 device categories:

 - Active implantable devices with frequent (daily or more) delivery of therapy/feedback – glucose monitors, pacemakers and infusion pumps

 - Implantable tissue-material devices with complex interfaces – spinal fusion graft kits, artificial hearts, and surgical meshes

 - Mechanical surgical devices with multi-modal mechanical failure mechanisms – staplers and clip appliers

 An area of further analysis would be exploring comparable categories of lower-ranked devices for similar relative event activity.

 The data sources used in this series of analysis include the FDA’s Global Unique Device Identification Database GUDID, Manufacturer and User Facility Device Experience MAUDE, Medical Device Recalls, and Recall Enterprise System RES.

-If you have feedback, are interested in receiving the full list of events by category, or would like to be notified when we post the next part of the series, please feel free to reach out to us below.Join the journey to analyze healthcare supply data, follow-us on LinkedIn.
+If you have feedback, are interested in receiving the full list of events by category, or would like to be notified when we post the next part of the series, please feel free to reach out to us below.Join in on our journey to analyze healthcare supply data by following us on LinkedIn.